-As a service company in El Paso, Texas, Barrett Airworks understands the community's needs and how best to serve them.
-We've been working the HVAC industry for many years now here in the Southwest and we take what we do with a great amount of responsibility.
-It's not just about staying cool, it's about staying healthy, safe, and keeping our homes and businesses comfortable for our families and patrons.
+As a service company in El Paso, Texas, Barrett Airworks understands the community’s needs and how best to serve them.
+We’ve been working in the HVAC industry for many years now here in the Southwest and we take what we do with a great amount of responsibility.
+It’s not just about staying cool, it’s about staying healthy, and safe, and keeping our homes and businesses comfortable for our families and patrons.
 Aside from our great service, one of the things that set us apart is the great experience we have in all things HVAC and our continued commitment to knowing and understanding the industry as it progresses and changes.
 One of the things we do to stay current is to ensure that all of our technicians have the renowned Nate certificate.
-Let's take a look at some of the exciting things happening in the HVAC industry and why our techs are the most qualified in the field.
+Let’s take a look at some of the exciting things happening in the HVAC industry and why our techs are the most qualified in the field.

 The New Construction Kick and Homeowner’s Need for HVAC